rafgraph/react-interactive/README.md

 - Enter/leave state hooks
 - Separate active states for each type of interaction - `hoverActive`, `touchActive`, and `keyActive`
 - Separate styles for the focus state based on how it was entered (see the [`focusFrom` API](#focusfrom-api)) - `focusFromTab`, `focusFromMouse`, and `focusFromTouch`
-- `focusFromTabOnly` option to only enter the focus state when focus comes from the keyboard
+- `focusFromOnly` option to only enter the focus state when focus comes from the keyboard
 - Toggle focus on click/tap (unless the element is for user input)
 - Click, tap, and enter key triggers for the `onClick` handler